Mr. Children: 2001–2006

 In 2001, Mr. Children continued their Q tour, followed by dual "Best Of" albums.
 Titled Mr. Children 1992–1995 and Mr. Children 1996–2000, they were both released on July 11, 2001.
 Both albums went on to sell a combined total of 4,034,785 copies.
 According to an interview done with MTV Japan Sakurai stated the best of albums weren't something they had planned on doing yet.
 During this time, the group was finishing up work for their new upcoming album and had planned to start promoting singles on it.
 However it was decided that a best of album was needed and so they were released.
 Four days following the dual album release, the group launched the ‘Popsaurus’ tour, visiting 10 cities and playing 15 shows, lasting from July 15, 2001 all the way through September 25, 2001.
 A month into the tour their 20th single "Yasashii uta" (優しい歌) was released and used to promote the Wonda Canned Coffee by Asahi Soft Drinks.
 Two months after the Popsaurus tour ended, "Youthful Days" was released.
 Released on November 7, 2001, it was their 21st single and was an insert song for the Japanese drama Antique Bakery.
-"Youthful Days" debuted at number-one on Japanese Oricon's Charts in its first week at retail (ahead of Mr. Moonlight (Ai no Big Band) by Morning Musume, from album 4th Ikimashoi!), and It ended up being their best selling single for the year.
+"Youthful Days" debuted at No. 1 on the Oricon Weekly Albums Chart in its first week at retail (ahead of Mr. Moonlight (Ai no Big Band) by Morning Musume, from album 4th Ikimashoi!), and It ended up being their best selling single for the year.
 The b-side for the single, "Drawing", originally had no commercial tie-in, but two years later was used as the theme song to the 2003 Japanese drama Koufuku no ouji (幸福の王子), Starring former Shibugakitai member Masahiro Motoki.